zhlint-project/zhlint/README.md

 - `case-raw`: deal with the inline code in markdown specially to avoid unpredictable result
     - `` `Vue.nextTick`/`vm.$nextTick` ``
 - `case-linebreak`: deal with the linebreak (2 spaces at the end of a line) in markdown specially to avoid unpredictable result

-## Contribute

-Feel free to contribute in any way.